odrevet/C_HTTP/README.md

-# C_HTTP

 Demonstrate how to performe an HTTP GET request with the the C language using sockets, for Linux and Windows.

 Most of the calls are wrapped in http.c

 test.c uses http.c to demonstrate how to actually do a request.

 # build